Parisian café: History

 During the Restoration period, the café was an important social institution, not as a place to eat but as an establishment to meet friends, drink coffee, read the newspapers, play checkers, and discuss politics.
 In the early 19th century, cafés diversified; some, called cafés-chantants, had singing; others offered concerts and dancing.
 During the Restoration, many of the cafés began serving ice cream.

 Mariana Starke, the author of travellers' guides to Europe in the early 19th century, wrote of the cafés of Paris: "Ladies are also in the habit of frequenting the Cafés where tea, coffee, chocolate, etc. are served in the morning; and coffee, liqueurs, beer, lemonade, and ices in the evening.
 Most Cafés furnish what is called a déjeuner froid à la fourchette ...
 Parisians ... frequently take these meat breakfasts."

 "There is nothing about the Paris streets which more definitely strikes the British or American visitor than the café life on the pavements ...
 The Paris café remains in their minds as the typical café--something so foreign that there is no equivalent for its name in the English language.
 The old English coffee-house was not a café in the modern sense, and it has vanished now.
 So is also vanishing the Paris café in its most characteristic form.
 There was a time when the best thought of France, in the arts and in politics, was to be found round such and such tables in such and such a café.
 The Frenchman's café was his club...
-The cafés of Paris are no longer part of her intellectual life, but they are certainly the chief feature of her streets; on pavements hardly wide enough for a honeymoon couple to walk on, a flimsy chair and an oak-grained tin table will defend against all-comers the right of every good Frenchman to enjoy upon the very streets of the loved city his Byrrh--and Frankincense."--George and Pearl Adam A Book about Paris.
+The cafés of Paris are no longer part of her intellectual life, but they are certainly the chief feature of her streets; on pavements hardly wide enough for a honeymoon couple to walk on, a flimsy chair and an oak-grained tin table will defend against all-comers the right of every good Frenchman to enjoy upon the very streets of the loved city his Byrrh--and Frankincense."--George and H. Pearl Adam, A Book about Paris.
 London: Jonathan Cape, 1927.